Congregate Settings

 Resources and guidance

-Screening residents and staff regularly for early signs and symptoms of illness my help to detect and prevent the spread of disease and may reduce the risk of outbreaks.
+Screening residents and staff regularly for early signs and symptoms of illness may help to detect and prevent the spread of disease and may reduce the risk of outbreaks.

-Testing and isolation are highly recommended for all individuals experiencing symptoms and that reside or work in a high-risk setting*.
+Testing and isolation are highly recommended for all individuals experiencing symptoms who reside or work in a high-risk setting*.

 As per the latest Ministry of Health Guidance, Ottawa Public Health (OPH) would like to call attention to the recommendations regarding transfers and repatriations to Long Term Care Homes (LTCHs), Retirement Homes (RH) and congregate living settings.
 Residents are no longer required to be tested prior to or upon repatriation to their home if they do not present with symptoms.
 It is however, recommended that facilities screen the resident upon entry and act accordingly.

-For COVID-19 specific guidance on testing and isolation, please refer to the MOHs’ COVID-19 Guidance: Long-Term care Homes, Retirement Home, and Other Congregate Living Settings for Public Health Units (January 18, 2023) and the MOH’s Management of Cases and Contacts of COVID-19 in Ontario (November 30, 2022 (Version 15.1)) or OPH’s COVID-19 Testing and Care Information page.
+For COVID-19 specific guidance on testing and isolation, please refer to the MOHs’ Infectious Disease Protocol Appendix 1: Case Definitions and Disease-Specific Information Disease; Coronavirus Disease 2019 (COVID-19). and the MOH’s Recommendations for Outbreak Prevention and Control in Institutions and Congregate Living Settings or OPH’s COVID-19 Testing and Care Information page.

 Hand Hygiene